 A water storage system is a MUST-HAVE in your natural garden – practical and environment friendly.

 Creating a natural garden isn’t just a question of letting nature ‘take its course’.
 Help it along a little…and you will gain many hours of pleasure from your wild outdoor space – So will the butterflies and bees 🙂 Plant some flowers in strategic places round the garden.
 Or go for the natural look and save a space for a mini-flower meadow!
-These wildflower collections are available at Thompson & Morgan UK – the seeds are such a good price, it’s worth having a go at growing flowers even if you have a small space available.
+This wildflower collection is available at Amazon UK – the seeds are such a good price, it’s worth having a go at growing flowers even if you have a small space available.

 P.S.
 Don’t forget to create some seating areas so you can relax and enjoy the moment as often as you can 🙂